 The Member Communications Award acknowledges the use of new technology to communicate, engage and educate members and the public on matters of importance to psychiatry.
 The award recognizes four award categories: Innovative & Emerging Technology; e-Newsletters; Websites; and the Overall Communications Plan.
 All four categories must communicate effectively with APA members and external audiences on matters of importance to psychiatry, the District Branch/State Association or APA constituent groups.
 Each member group has an opportunity to select from one of the four categories and submit the entry form accordingly.
 An award can be won in successive years.

-Submissions: District Branches and APA constituent groups are notified directly of each year's competition and are sent the award categories, judging criteria and the entry form.
+Submissions: District Branch/State Associations are notified directly of each year's competition and are sent the award categories, judging criteria and the entry form.

 Component: Council on Communications.